How to keep your Toddler's sleep on track with a Newborn

 Preparation: Simply talking about the new baby that is going to be joining your family soon, also helps your toddler get used to the idea of a little brother or sister.
 Including them in the preparations and telling them about the changes that are going to be coming will help ease the transition.

 Routines: It is all about routine and structure at that age and toddlers thrive on it!
 Your toddler will greatly benefit if you keep the routines they are used to.
-This means keeping the bath, story time and snuggles before bed if this is part of your routine.
+This means keeping the bath, story time and snuggles before bed as part of their routine.
 They use these cues to help them know it is THEIR time to sleep.
+Introducing a bedtime routine chart can also help them (and you) stay focused.
+Keep the bedtime routine between 30-45minutes so it is used as a cue that it is leading up to sleep.

 Special Attention: It can be very helpful to plan special activities for your toddler while they are getting used to all of the changes in the house.
-A little extra attention at bedtime can go a long way in helping them feel special and secure while still maintaining their great sleeping habits.
-Be kind but firm so bedtime does not get off track.
+A little extra attention after dinner can go a long way in helping them feel special and secure while still maintaining their great sleeping habits.

 Sleep tight!

-Parents from all over the world visit Babes & Beyond site to find solutions for their children’s sleep challenges. - See more at: http:babesandbeyond.com
+Parents from all over the world visit Babes & Beyond site to find solutions for their children’s sleep challenges. - Schedule a free Discovery Call at : https://www.babesandbeyond.com/